sshahverdian/sshahverdian.github.io/Fiddle tunes.md

 The Kesh Jig

-The Maid Behind the Bar [Sheet Music](Sheet music\The Maid Behind The Bar.pdf) by Scott
+The Maid Behind the Bar [Sheet Music](Sheet music\The Maid Behind The Bar.pdf)

+The Merry Sisters of Fate [Sheet Music](Sheet music\The Merry Sisters Of Fate.pdf)

 Morrison's Jig

-The Rights of Man
+The Rights of Man <a href = "https://www.youtube.com/watch?v=jcI-aqZ1qQA">  Played here</a> by David Algeo Smith

 Road to Lisdoonvarna